RubensZimbres/Repo-2019/Mind-Controlled-Apparatus/Image-reconstruction-from-brain-waves/README.md

 <b>Procedures:</b>

-1. See a picture of a dog and save brain wave data from Alpha, Beta, Gamma and Theta waves (variable muse in notebook)
+1. See a picture of a dog and save brain wave data from Alpha, Beta, Gamma and Theta waves (variable muse in notebook - museMonitor_train1.csv)

 2. Develop a convolutional autoencoder with brain wave data as input and dog image as output

 3. Train the autoencoder and save weights

-4. Predict image from new brain waves (variable muse2 in notebook)
+4. Predict image from new brain waves (variable muse2 in notebook - museMonitor_test.csv)

 <b>Notebook:</b>